Already know about Home Chef and want to give it a try? CLICK HERE to get started

 HOW THE FOOD IS ORDERED

-- You can fill out preferences via your Taste Profile in your account
+- You can fill out preferences via your profile in your account to include or exclude ingredients you like or dislike.

-- Each week a different selection of meals are available.
-There are options for calorie conscious, vegetarian, carb conscious, Oven Ready, or quick (<30 min) meals.
-Occasionally, some vegan meals are available as well as other options such as salads, protein backs (meat only) etc. (updated 2/26/20)
+- Each week a different selection of meals (15+) are available.
+There are options available such as calorie conscious, vegetarian, carb conscious, and Oven Ready meals. (updated 3/8/21)